arizonatribe/vanillas/README.md

 #### PropAt

-There's really no comparison to native in this type of functionality.
-It's recommended (if possible) to add the [babel-plugin-optional-chaining](https://www.npmjs.com/package/babel-plugin-transform-optional-chaining) to your `.babelrc` (or webpack `babel-loader`) since it gives you the speed of native without the very messy and typo-prone native syntax.
-The optional chaining syntax is currently a Stage 1 ECMAScript proposal and it's fairly straightforward: `obj?.lorem?.consectetur?.adipiscing`

 ```
 Futilities "propAt" x 41,396,072 ops/sec ±0.43% (90 runs sampled)
 Lodash "get" x 26,546,926 ops/sec ±0.51% (91 runs sampled)